The Society of the Spectacle

 The Society of the Spectacle (La société du spectacle) is a 1967 work of philosophy and Marxist critical theory by Guy Debord where he develops and presents the concept of the Spectacle.
 The book is considered a seminal text for the Situationist movement.
-Debord published a follow-up book Comments on the Society of the Spectacle in 1988.
+In 1974, Debord made a film of the same name, and in 1988, he published a follow-up book titled Comments on the Society of the Spectacle.

 Summary

 The work is a series of 221 short theses—each containing one paragraph—in the form of aphorisms.

 Degradation of human life

 Debord traces the development of a modern society in which authentic social life has been replaced with its representation: "All that once was directly lived has become mere representation."
 Debord argues that the history of social life can be understood as "the decline of being into having, and having into merely appearing."
 This condition, according to Debord, is the "historical moment at which the commodity completes its colonization of social life."

 The spectacle is the inverted image of society in which relations between commodities have supplanted relations between people, in which "passive identification with the spectacle supplants genuine activity".
 "The spectacle is not a collection of images," Debord writes, "rather, it is a social relation among people, mediated by images."

 In his analysis of the spectacular society, Debord notes that the quality of life is impoverished, with such a lack of authenticity that human perceptions are affected; and an attendant degradation of knowledge, which in turn hinders critical thought.
 Debord analyzes the use of knowledge to assuage reality: the spectacle obfuscates the past, imploding it with the future into an undifferentiated mass, a type of never-ending present.
 In this way, the spectacle prevents individuals from realizing that the society of spectacle is only a moment in history, one that can be overturned through revolution.

 In the Situationist view, situations are actively constructed and characterized by "a sense of self-consciousness of existence within a particular environment or ambience".

 Debord encouraged the use of détournement, "which involves using spectacular images and language to disrupt the flow of the spectacle."